smngvlkz/smngvlkz/README.md

 Customizable and extensible.

 • Discord-clone-app:
-Real-time chat application
+Real-time chat application.
-Chat rooms and direct messages
+Chat rooms and direct messages.
-Voice and video calls
+Voice and video calls.
-User authentication and profile
+User authentication and profile.
-Socket.io and Prisma integration
+Socket.io and Prisma integration.

 • Ecommerce-store:
-Online shopping platform
+Online shopping platform.
-Product catalog and search
+Product catalog and search.
-Shopping cart and checkout
+Shopping cart and checkout.
-Order history and tracking
+Order history and tracking.
-CMS Dashboard backend
+CMS Dashboard backend.

 • Azande:
-Voice assistant and chatbot
+Voice assistant and chatbot.
-Natural language processing and understanding
+Natural language processing and understanding.
-OpenAI ChatGPT-3 engine
+OpenAI ChatGPT-3 engine.
-Question answering and conversation
+Question answering and conversation.
-Jokes, games, and fun

 ## Acknowledgements
 I would like to thank the following sources, tools, libraries, or frameworks that I have used in my projects: